What Is Arthritis?

 What You Can Do

 The most important first step is to get an accurate diagnosis of what’s causing your joint pain.
 Talk to your primary care doctor about your symptoms.
 You may be referred to a rheumatologist or orthopedist, doctors who specialize in arthritis and related conditions.
 There are many things that can be done to preserve joint function, mobility and quality of life.
 Learning about the disease and treatment options, making time for physical activity and maintaining a healthy weight are essential.
 Arthritis is a commonly misunderstood disease.
 The Arthritis Foundation is the only nonprofit organization dedicated to serving all people with arthritis.
-It has many resources for learning about arthritis, connecting with other people who have arthritis and helping to raise funds for a cure
+It has many resources for learning about arthritis, connecting with other people who have arthritis, taking care of yourself and managing arthritis and helping to raise funds for a cure.

 Get Expert Advice